-Only a licenced legal practitioner who specialises in personal injury can make this determination.
+Only a legal practitioner in your jurisdiction can determine your eligibility to claim with us.
 To find out if you are likely to have grounds for a claim, call one of our injury specialists on 1800 106 107.

 Once you have contacted us, we will perform an assessment based on strict eligibility criteria.
 If we deem your claim to be valid for a ‘no win, no pay’ case, our legal professionals will launch the necessary legal proceedings, including contacting your respondent(s).
-We will also inform you if you do not qualify for ‘no win, no fuss’, and advise you of your options.
+We will also inform you if you do not qualify for a CCA and advise you of your options.

 If you are making a claim on behalf of someone else, this also applies.
 We will advise what you need to do, and assist you in this difficult time.

 Your lawyer will keep you apprised of the progress of your claim as it progresses.
 If you require clarification on any points of the claim, you can contact your solicitor at any time.